adriens/schemacrawler-additional-command-lints-as-csv/README.md

 [schemacrawler](http://www.schemacrawler.com/) to dump lints as csv files, with some additional fields.

-See [linkedIn article](https://www.linkedin.com/pulse/continuous-database-linting-dashboards-bring-analytics-adrien-sales/) for more details.
+See [linkedIn article](https://www.linkedin.com/pulse/continuous-database-linting-dashboards-bring-analytics-adrien-sales/) for more details or check the [Pinterest album for more samples](https://www.pinterest.com/rastadidi/schemacrawler-lint-dashboards/)

 # Install steps